datafun/datafun/docs/index.md

 aggregate
 ---------

-These commands compute a number or numbers from the entire input.
+These commands compute a number or numbers from the entire input or chunks of the input.

+- [mean][mean]: Computes the mean.

 map